 As the KTMPO region grows in population, demand on the transportation system will grow as well.
-The 2045 MTP identifies 65 roadway projects, and 24 bike/pedestrian projects for our region for the 25-

-Management Process, congested areas will be Lampasas counties. identified, and priority given to resulting remedial projects, but only \$455 million is available from state and federal funding to address these needs.
+The 2045 MTP identifies 65 roadway projects, and 24 bike/pedestrian projects for our region for the 25-year planning horizon.
+Through KTMPO's Congestion Management Process, congested areas will be identified, and priority given to resulting remedial projects, but only \$455 million is available from state and federal funding to address these needs.
 Other priorities include expanding bike/pedestrian facilities and growing successful bus services.